-At the forthcoming annual meeting, eight persons are to be elected to the Company's Board of Directors, each to hold office for the ensuing year or until his successor is duly elected and qualified.
+At the forthcoming annual meeting, nine persons are to be elected to the Company's Board of Directors, each to hold office for the ensuing year or until his successor is duly elected and qualified.
 The Company's bylaws provide for a Board of Directors of not fewer than three nor more than eleven directors.
 The Company's bylaws provide that the nominees must be elected by the affirmative vote of the holders of a majority of the voting power of the shares represented at the meeting (whether in person or by proxy).
+Abstentions and broker non-votes have the effect of a vote against the nominees.
 Proxies will be voted for the election of all nominees unless you direct otherwise.
 Should any nominee decline or be unable to accept such nomination or to serve as a director (an event which management does not now expect to occur), proxies will be voted for a substitute nominee or nominees in accordance with the best judgment of the person or persons acting under them.